tqsd/BEC/README.md

 ```

 ## QSI implementation
-This library provides a wrapper for the `QSI` library in `qsi/classical.py` together with helpers to decode the application of the
+This library provides a wrapper for the `QSI` library in `qsi/qd_source.py` together with helpers to decode the application of the
 channel into a mode representation with the correct properties (wavelength, polarization).

-An example of how to use the wrapper is implemented in the `examples/qsi/classical_drive_example.py` and `examples/qsi/classical_drive_example.py`
+An example of how to use the wrapper is implemented in the `examples/qsi/simple_example.py`.

 To run the example:
 ```bash